EmailThis/ansible-rails/README.md

 * Node.js - defaults to 12.x.
 You can change it in the `vars.yml` file.
 * Yarn
 * Redis (latest)
 * Postgresql.
-Defaults to 9.6.
+Defaults to v12.
 You can specify the version that you need in the `vars.yml` file.
+* Backup our database everyday and upload the backups to S3 (if configured using the required variables in `vars.yml`)
 * Puma (with Systemd support for restarting automatically)
 * Sidekiq (with Systemd support for restarting automatically)
 * Ansistrano hooks for performing the following tasks